RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/plugin__macros_8hpp.md

   #pragma clang diagnostic ignored "-Wreturn-type-c-linkage"
 #endif

+/// \name gambit plugin macros
+/// The main macros to be used by the user.
+/// @{
+/// Makes an abstract type of type "name" available to the plugin interface.
 #define export_abstract(name, ...)
 EXPORT_ABSTRACT(name, __VA_ARGS__)
+/// Makes the object "name" available to the plugin interface.
 #define export_object(name, ...)
 EXPORT_OBJECT(name, __VA_ARGS__)
+/// Declaration of the main function which will be ran by the interface
 #define plugin_main(...)
 PLUGIN_MAIN( __VA_ARGS__ )
+/// Generic plugin declaration of the from gambit_plugin(name, type, version)
 #define gambit_plugin(...)
 GAMBIT_PLUGIN( __VA_ARGS__ )
+/// Runs when the plugin is loaded.
 #define plugin_constructor              PLUGIN_CONSTRUCTOR
+/// Runs when the plugin is destroyed.
 #define plugin_deconstructor            PLUGIN_DECONSTRUCTOR
+/// Sets the version number
 #define __PLUGIN_version(...)           __PLUGIN_VERSION( __VA_ARGS__ )
+/// Set version number to 0.0.0.
 #define __PLUGIN_no_version             __PLUGIN_VERSION()
+/// Tells ScannerBit that these tags are required
 #define reqd_inifile_entries(...) void reqd_inifile_entries()
+/// Tells ScannerBit that these libraries are requested
 #define reqd_libraries(...) void reqd_libraries()
+/// Tells ScannerBit that these include files must exist
 #define reqd_headers(...) void reqd_headers()
+/// Tells ScannerBit to set a flag
 #define set_flag(...) void set_flag()
 #define cxx_flags(...) void scc_flags()
+/// @}

 #define REQD_INIFILE_ENTRIES(...)
 #define REQD_LIRBARIES(...)